technomancy/leiningen/doc/TUTORIAL.md

 Then deployment is just a matter of pulling down and extracting the known-good tarball on your production servers.

-Also remember that the `run` task defaults to including the `user`, `dev`, and `default` profiles, which are not suitable for production.
+Also remember that the `user`, `dev`, and `default` profiles are included by default, which is not suitable for production.
 Using `lein trampoline with-profile production run -m myapp.main` is recommended.
 By default the production profile is empty, but if your deployment includes the `~/.m2/repository` directory from the CI run